 "Jenny was my friend."

-I have said this a thousand times, but it's barely true.
+I have said this so many times that it turns to ash in my mouth at this point.
+It's not a lie.
 It's true enough.
 That's good enough for me.
 That's good enough for now.

 "Right.
 So she leaves upset, and shows up dead, is there anything you saw?"